 ii) review and approve the statements to be included in the Annual Report & Accounts concerning internal control and risk management systems, and report the outcome of the review to the Board via the Committee’s report on the financial statements; and

 iii) consider the findings of internal investigations, together with management’s response, that it has commissioned and any others that it reasonably considers relevant to its work.

 i) approve the appointment of the Chief Internal Auditor, after considering recommendations from the Chief Executive, and review any matters arising from the resignation or dismissal of the Chief Internal Auditor;

 ii) review and approve the Internal Audit function’s role and mandate, having regard to the complementary roles of the Internal Audit function and the external auditors, ensuring it is appropriate for the needs of the organisation;

 iii) ensure that the Internal Audit function has adequate skills and resources, is sufficiently independent, and has appropriate standing within the Society to fulfill its remit including monitoring;

-iv) ensure that the Chief Internal Auditor has direct access to the Board Chairman, an independent reporting line to the Committee Chairman and is accountable to the Committee;
+iv) ensure that the Chief Internal Auditor has direct access to the Board Chair, an independent reporting line to the Committee Chair and is accountable to the Committee;

 v) review and approve the Internal Audit Annual Plan (the Plan) to ensure it is aligned to key risks of the organisation, and monitor the performance of the Internal Audit function in the delivery of its work against the Plan;